jonathondilworth/detailed-plutus-lecture-notes/1-Lecture-One.md

 ## 4.2 Simulation Issue (Resolved)

-So, I noticed the NFT was not transfering from wallet one to wallet three.
+So, I noticed the NFT was not transferring from wallet one to wallet three.
 It turns out I hadn't put enough ADA into wallet three to bid for the NFT in addition to paying the transaction fee.
 All in all, good learning experience.
 See below:

 ![./img/auction-1.png](./img/auction-4.png)